9hitste/docs/docs/macros/functions.md

     Some functions are required **await** keyword

 ## TheCampaign object
 You can get some informations of your campaign from TheCampaign object.
-This object is available on the [Exchange Mode](../9hits-app/exchange/app-config.md) only.

 ``` js linenums="1"
 const TheCampaign  = {